thephpleague/csv/docs/9.0/reader/records.md

 At any given time you can tell whether the CSV document offset is kept by calling `RecordSet::isOffsetPreserved` which returns a boolean.

 <p class="message-notice">By default, the <code>RecordSet</code> object does not preserve the original offset.</p>

-`RecordSet::setConversionInputEncoding` performs a charset conversion so that the records are all in `UTF-8` prior to converting the collection into XML or JSON.
-Without this step, errors may occurs while converting your data.

-At any given time you can retrive the current conversion input encoding charset by calling `RecordSet::getConversionInputEncoding`.

-<p class="message-notice">By default, the <code>RecordSet</code> object expect your records to be in <code>UTF-8</code>.</p>

-<p class="message-info"><strong>Tips:</strong> if the <code>Reader</code> supports stream filtering, use <a href="/9.0/connections/filters/">Reader::addStreamFilter</a> instead to perform this charset conversion.</p>

 ## Iterating over the collection